 What Does The Assessment Involve?

-Depending on where the issue is the Therapist may ask you to remove some clothing.
-Is advisable to come with shorts if it is an issue with your lower back, hips, or legs and perhaps a vest top if the issue is in your back, shoulders, neck or arms.
-It’s important that you are comfortable and that the Therapist can see the area well.
+Depending on where the issue is your Therapist may ask you to remove some clothing.
+Is advisable to come with shorts if it is an issue with your lower back, hips, or legs and perhaps a vest top if the issue is in your back, shoulders, neck, or arms.
+It’s important that you are comfortable and that your Therapist can see the area well.

-The Therapist will then observe as you do some basic movements in standing, sitting or lying.
+Your Therapist will then observe as you do some basic movements in standing, sitting, or lying.
 They may also move your limbs to check flexibility or may palpate (feel) to get a sense of what is happening in the tissue.

 Generally, the tests are pain-free but some may cause mild discomfort.
 Be sure to give your Therapist feedback on how it is feeling.
 This will help them determine what tests to do and will help narrow down to find the true cause of the symptoms.